 In the past two years, Trump's Administration has demonstrated a continual disdain for our country's most vulnerable—particularly women.
 This was most recently punctuated by last week's Kavanaugh hearing, where Christine Blasey Ford testified in front of a nearly completely white, male Judiciary Committee about her alleged assault.
 The disparity between acceptable forms of male and female emotional expression were put on display—a woman calmly stated the facts of her alleged assault, and a man raged at the notion that these facts might cost him a prestigious job promotion.

-In response to a seemingly never ending pattern of dehumanization, women have been expressing their anger in droves—across social media feeds, in heavily attended marches—and using that anger to mobilize political change through voting, running for office, and supporting candidates that reflect their interests.
-The unifying principle behind these acts of resistance is what New York Magazine's senior writer and feminist author Rebecca Traister would call "righteous anger."
-In her new book Good and Mad, she explains how righteous anger has been the historical byline through the most impactful civil rights movements in history, despite being an emotion that women aren't socially allowed to express.
+In response to this seemingly never ending pattern of dehumanization, women have been expressing their anger in droves—across social media feeds, in heavily attended marches—and using that anger to mobilize political change through voting, running for office, and supporting candidates that reflect their interests.
+New York Magazine's senior writer-at-large and feminist author Rebecca Traister calls the unifying principle behind these acts of resistance "righteous anger."
+And in her new book Good and Mad, she explains how righteous anger has been the historical through line across the most impactful civil rights movements in history, despite being an emotion that women aren't socially allowed to express.

 Good and Mad dissects the patriotism of American rage, the way it was pivotal to the founding of the United States, and how it is still only afforded to white men.
 Fury in a white man is "heroic" while in a woman it is "shrill."
 She traces our perceptions of women back to the roots of American patriarchy, dissecting the ways that white supremacy retains its power by harassing, assaulting, disenfranchising, invalidating, and isolating women, as well as turning women against one another.
 For women, expressing rage comes at a large cost.
 But it's also our greatest political tool.